tito300/scroll-dom-animation/README.md

 There are three benefits to this approach:
   * you can use this library on an existing project without touching any css.
   * If the client's browser didn't load Js files for some reason, your application will display as intended.
-  * If you decided to change animation libraries in the future, you can do that easily since your css in the same.
+  * easy to change library in the future since your own code will not be changed.

 ## Syntax